wangjun-microsoft/Cognitive-Documentation/Content/en-us/Speech/API-Reference-REST/BingVoiceRecognition.md

 ### <a name="Introduction">1.
 Introduction</a>

-This documentation describes the Bing Voice API that exposes an HTTP interface which enables developers to transcribe and synthesize voice queries.
-The Bing Voice API may be used in many different contexts that need cloud-based voice recognition and synthesis capabilities.
+This documentation describes the Bing Voice Recognition REST API that exposes an HTTP interface which enables developers to transcribe voice queries.
+The Bing Voice Recognition API may be used in many different contexts that need cloud-based voice recognition capabilities.

 ### <a name="VoiceRecReq">2.
 Voice Recognition Request</a>